mcsammon/mcsammon.github.io/research.md

 <details class="abstract-toggle">
   <summary>Show abstract</summary>
   <div>
-    We study the costs and benefits of leveraged ETFs (LETFs) for investors.
-LETFs can be valuable when they provide levered exposure to diversified equity portfolios in rising markets: long broad equity-index LETFs generated more than $100 billion in investor gains, including over $40 billion relative to counterfactual investments in the underlying assets.
-But the same products have different economics when applied to volatile individual stocks.
-Single-stock LETFs are launched on stocks near the top of the volatility and past-return distributions, and products tied to more volatile stocks attract more assets after launch.
-As a result, these single-stock products have larger volatility drag and higher financing costs, which raise the breakeven return required to outperform the unlevered underlying asset.
-We also find that LETF flows differ sharply from unlevered ETF flows, as investors buy after recent losses and sell after recent gains.
-However, these flows do not predict future returns.
-Overall, investor outcomes in LETFs depend on the volatility and return of the asset the product tracks, the LETF's costs, and investors' trading behavior.
+    We study the costs and benefits of leveraged ETFs (LETFs), focusing on five determinants of performance: volatility drag, fees, financing costs, which products are launched, and market timing.
+Long broad-equity-index LETFs generated more than $100 billion in investor gains, including over $40 billion relative to counterfactual investments in the underlying assets, due to modest structural headwinds and rising markets.
+Single-stock LETFs, however, are launched on stocks near the top of the volatility and past-return distributions.
+This caters to retail demand for lottery-like payoffs, but it also creates larger volatility drag, higher financing costs, and more risk for poor market-timing.
   </div>
 </details>